Jaystonian/Cartridges/Commodore-64/MONster64/readme.txt

 * Effectively an upgraded version of "Kung Fu Flash"

 * fixes the PAL-only problem with KFF, due to jumper choice of DOTCLK or standard 8MHz clock.
-Internal PLL set to ~466Mhz @ 8.000 MHz OSC_IN, which puts it close to 480MHz for NTSC and over 450MHz for PAL.
+Internal PLL set to 468Mhz @ 8.000 MHz OSC_IN, which puts it close to 480MHz for NTSC and ~460MHz for PAL.

-* may be installed with lightly modified code from kung fu flash, only some GPIOs need changing.

 * may be installed with most other ARM-based code, such as BackBit, with light changes to GPIO.

+* can be programmed with ST-LINK V2 or V3.
+I was unsuccessful connecting a "blue pill" STM32F103 programmed to be an ST-LINK.

 Contains an ARM Cortex M7 microcontroller, 22 exposed GPIO, 256MB Flash RAM, MicroSD card, MicroUSB -- all on a 2-LAYER PCB!